gitrdm/gama-client-python/README.md

 ```
 **Note:** make sure to define your `message_handler` as an **async** function, as it's what's expected by `GamaBaseClient`.

-As explained in the gama-server documentation [here](https://gama-platform.org/wiki/next/HeadlessServer#connection) and [there](https://gama-platform.org/wiki/next/HeadlessServer#connection-related-answers) you should then use the `content` value (here '480777042') as a socket id in the rest of your interactions with gama-server.
+As explained in the gama-server documentation [here](https://gama-platform.org/wiki/next/HeadlessServer#connection) and [there](https://gama-platform.org/wiki/next/HeadlessServer#connection-related-answers) you should then use the `content` value (here '480777042') as a **socket id** in the rest of your interactions with gama-server.
-You can do so by setting the `socket_id` field of your client variable, or for more simplicity you can connect with:
+The class `GamaBaseClient` contains a variable `socket_id` that you can use to store the socket id of your client, or for more simplicity you can connect with:
 ```python
 await client.connect(True)
 ```